 As one of the key deliverables of the Roadmap workstream of UN Inter-agency Task Team, an online information repository platform below is created by compiling and making available a selection of STI or STI related roadmaps from organizations and agencies both within the UN system and beyond.
 The purpose of such a platform is to foster an efficient and effective access to and exchange of information among stakeholders on recent work that is supportive of the development of STI roadmaps for SDGs.
 With this aim, this platform will become an online resourceful portal on the state of STI policy setting frameworks and will contribute to enhancing the capacity of member states in integrating STI in development processes.

 II.
-Draft Guidebook for the Preparation of STI for SDGs Roadmaps
+Guidebook for the Preparation of Science, Technology and Innovation (STI) for SDGs Roadmaps

 The primary focus of this work is to support the countries and exchange views on a common guidance, principles and possible frameworks/ methodologies for country and international level STI roadmaps for the SDGs.
 To these ends, the team led by DESA and the World Bank, supports a collective effort by a group of champion countries and through a multi-stakeholder collaborative approach among the UN Inter-agency Task Team, non-UN partners and stakeholders.

-Our near-term goal is to prepare the 1st Edition of the Guidebook and its Operational Note, reflecting comments and feedback received as well as incorporating lessons from early experiences of pilot countries, before the fifth Science, Technology and Innovation Forum, 12-13 May 2020 in New York.
+Our near-term goal is to translate the Guidebook into six official languages of the UN and other languages, reflecting comments and feedback received as well as incorporating lessons from experiences of pilot countries, subject to the availability of resources.

-The Guidebook and the Operational Note will be living documents, periodically updated to reflect country pilot experiences, as more countries embark on designing and implementing STI for SDGs roadmaps over the next years.
+The Guidebook and the Operational Note will be living documents, periodically updated to reflect country pilot experiences and inputs from key stakeholders, as more countries embark on designing and implementing STI for SDGs roadmaps over the next years.
 We welcome your contributions, engagement and feedback throughout the process.

 III.
-Proposed Global Pilot Programme on Science, Technology and Innovation Roadmaps for SDGs:
+Global Pilot Programme on Science, Technology and Innovation Roadmaps for SDGs: